-Follow this process to apply to the Master of Arts in Nursing program.
+Follow this process to apply to the Master of Science in Nursing program.

 Prepare a personal essay that demonstrates advanced written communication skills and clarifies your purpose in pursuing a graduate degree in nursing.
 Do not exceed four typed, double-spaced pages.
 Handwritten essays will not be accepted.
 Please address the following topics: